Intermittent fasting

 • Aronia Biotic – balances intestinal flora, dosage: 1 capsule per day.

-Remember: intermittent fasting is a marathon, not a sprint.
+Keep in mind: intermittent fasting is a marathon, not a sprint.

 I started with a break of 14 hours and 3 meals, then went to 16 hours, then to 18 hours and 2 meals, and finally to one meal a day - effortlessly, naturally.